 Virginia.
 Discovered and Discribed by Captain John Smith . . .
+1606 of John White.

-1606 included in a small pamphlet by Joseph Barnes of Oxford in 1612.
+Upon Smith's return to England in 1609, Smith employed William Hole to engrave a map, which was first included in a small pamphlet by Joseph Barnes of Oxford in 1612.
 The map would not appear again for 12 years, when it was included, along with Smith's map of New England, in his landmark work, The Generall Historie of Virginia, New-England, and the Summer Isles, in 1624.
 The following year it was included in Purchas His Pilgrimes.